wikimedia/labs-tools-maintain-kubeusers/README.md

     - Annotate the namespace with configmap

 ## Deploying in toolsbeta

-**Important!** You must copy the /etc/ldap.yaml from a VM in the Cloud VPS over the repository's copy of ldap.yaml before running `docker build`.
-The repository version is for testing only, not for deployment.

 Build the container on the current docker-builder host in the tools project with `docker build -t docker-registry.tools.wmflabs.org/maintain-kubeusers:beta .` and push it `docker push docker-registry.tools.wmflabs.org/maintain-kubeusers:beta`.